-Back in 2017, TikTok acquired Music.ly and by 2018 it rebranded it within its own app, to create a single platform, which scaled extremely quickly.
+In 2017, TikTok acquired Music.ly, and by 2018, it rebranded it within its own app to create a single platform, which scaled exceptionally quickly.

-Facebook acquired Instagram and kept it as independent product (for a few years)
+Facebook acquired Instagram and kept it as the independent product (for a few years)

-Back in 2012, Facebook acquired Instagram, for a billion dollar.
-What seemed expensive at the time, for a mobile app that wasn’t profitable, it became among the most valuable products for the Facebook portfolio.
+What seemed expensive at the time for a mobile app that wasn’t profitable, became among the most valuable products for the Facebook portfolio.

 Yet, over the years, Facebook tightened its clasp over Instagram, and it became part of its advertising platform.
 Today Instagram is the product that makes most of the revenues for Facebook, as it successfully converted to mobile.